decoy/blog/source/_posts/2014-02-22-monty-hall-puzzle.md

 You can also change the number of total doors.
 If you set it to something like 20 (where your odds are now 1:20 for staying and 19:20 for switching) it might help visualize the what's going on here.
 Here's a quote from Marilyn vos Savant from that Wikipedia article.

->Yes; you should switch.
+> <cite>Yes; you should switch.
 The first door has a 1/3 chance of winning, but the second door has a 2/3 chance.
 Here's a good way to visualize what happened.
 Suppose there are a million doors, and you pick door #1.
 Then the host, who knows what's behind the doors and will always avoid the one with the prize, opens them all except door #777,777.
-You'd switch to that door pretty fast, wouldn't you?
+You'd switch to that door pretty fast, wouldn't you?</cite>

 ## Conclusion